Skip to content

 Objectivity – A Jedi trains themselves to gain as much relevant information as possible before drawing their conclusions.
 Once intelligence has been collected, they approach the problem with as little cultural and emotional bias as possible so that they are able to develop a decision on their next action.

-* Page from the Jedi Compass by the Jedi Community
+* Quoted from the Jedi Compass by the Jedi Community